 Oil and Gas Development and Marine Mammals

 The first drilling for oil in ocean waters took place in 1896, off the coast of California.
-Since then, offshore drilling has pushed the limits of technology and innovation, with the deepest wells now being drilled in waters more than 2,900 meters deep in the Gulf of Mexico.
+Since then, offshore drilling has pushed the limits of technology and innovation, with the deepest wells now being drilled in waters more than 1,500 meters deep.
 Oil and gas represents a significant source of energy as well as revenues, but the development of oil and gas resources can pose considerable impacts on marine mammals and marine environments.

 What the Commission Is Doing